 Put options give us the opportunity to sell the underlying at the Strike price.
 When you buy a put option, you do so by taking for granted a forecast in which the underlying asset will fall in value over time.

 The sale of options without hedging assumes that the seller makes the underlying available at any price it can quote.
-In this way the seller will receive the fixed premium which in practice represents the gain of the trading activity.
-Even if put options are sold, the seller will receive a certain premium, while at the same time assuming unlimited risk if a "difficult" market is pre-configured.
+In this way the seller will receive the fixed reward which in practice represents the gain of the trading activity.
+Even if put options are sold, the seller will receive a certain reward, while at the same time assuming unlimited risk if a "difficult" market is pre-configured.

 We assume that this term indicates the price level at which our contract will be converted when it expires (which is why it is often also referred to as the strike price).
 Let's see how this value influences the conversion process that interests us the most.
 Three different cases can occur: